 Experience the shoreline of the Nipigon River from Nipigon to Red Rock and along Nipigon Bay on Lake Superior, the world’s largest freshwater lake.
 Suitable for ages 8 and up (depending on abilities) this is a well-maintained, rugged, wilderness recreation trail.

-This 10 km hiking trail, which connects the Nipigon and Red Rock marinas, takes between 3-4 hours to complete and is rated with a blue difficulty rating, with some middle portions being rated as black diamond.
+This 10 km hiking trail, which connects the Nipigon and Red Rock marinas, takes between 3-4 hours to complete.

 The trail from Nipigon hugs the shoreline of the Nipigon River as far as Sawmill Point.
 This part of the trail is easy walking and affords the hiker a chance to view the wildlife on the river, including bald eagles, blue herons, peregrine falcon, pelicans, and a variety of waterfowl.
 Moose, deer, otter and beaver may also be seen along the trail in the summer, and in the winter wolves and fox are sometimes observed on the frozen river.

 The trail is open through all seasons.
 From August through October enjoy bursts of colour from the wild flowers to the dramatic change of the leaves in the Fall.
 During the winter months the scene is transformed as the river freezes to a dazzling white.
 The Nipigon end of the trail is packed in winter for hiking and there are slots for the cross-country skier.

 Wetlands Trail (1.7 km)

 A walk on this gravelled trail beside the river and marshlands offers an opportunity to see the waterfowl and animals.